ratwolfzero/hopalong_python/README.md

 The images were rendered as follows:

-- Heatmap density matrix with`matplotlib.pyplot.imshow, interpolation='none'` using the calculated trajectory extents.
+- Density heatmap matrix with`matplotlib.pyplot.imshow, interpolation='none'` using the calculated trajectory extents.
 - Histogram density matrix with`matplotlib.pyplot.pcolormesh, antialiased=False`using the histogram xedges and yedges.
 Params: a = -2, b = -0.33, c = 0.01, number of Iterations: 2e8

 **Side-by-Side Comparison `Image Size` = `Bin Size`**
 ![Example Attractor Image](./examples/Figure_ex_8.png)

-#### Statistical Comparison of Normalized Heatmap and Density Matrix
+#### Statistical Comparison of Normalized Density Heatmap and Histogram Density Matrix

-Pixel-Based Density Approximation vs. Histogram-Based Density Estimation
+Matrix Similarity for the shown images in the comparison panel

 | Parameters              | Iterations       | Pearson Correlation Coefficient | Cosine Similarity |
 |-------------------------|------------------|---------------------------------|-------------------|